iamdhruvsharma-zz/ML-Techniques-Scratch/README.md

 # ML Techniques from Scratch using Python!

-We will try to implement various Machine Learning Models without using any ML library (eg. sklearn)
+We will try to implement different Machine Learning Models without using any ML library (eg. sklearn).
+Let's learn the HARD way!